 Last season Mr. Ryan made his house debut with San Francisco Opera as ‘Janek’ in Oliver Tambosi’s production of The Makropulos Case, as well as his house debut with San Diego Opera as ‘Gastone’ in La Traviata.
 Mr. Ryan also returned to LA Opera as a guest artist singing ‘Pedrillo’ in the James Robinson production of Die Entführung aus dem Serail, conducted by James Conlon.
 Additional engagements include his house debut with Opera Theatre of Saint Louis singing the roles of ‘Titorelli’, ‘Flogger’, and ‘Student’ in the US premiere of The Trial by Philip Glass, based on the Franz Kafka novel.
 Orchestral engagements included Mozart’s Requiem with the Omaha Symphony, and a return to his alma mater, DePaul University, for Christmas at DePaul.

 Highlights of previous seasons include Mr. Ryan’s house and role debut at the Metropolitan Opera as ‘Pedrillo’ in Die Entführung aus dem Serail, conducted by James Levine in his final appearance as Music Director, and his Lyric Opera of Chicago debut as ‘Der Narr’ in Wozzeck conducted by Sir Andrew Davis.
 Mr. Ryan sang ‘Henrik’ in A Little Night Music with Houston Grand Opera, and ‘Male Chorus’ in Britten’s The Rape of Lucretia in a return to Wolf Trap Opera.
-Mr. Ryan made his company debut at LA Opera as ‘Gastone’ in La Traviata alongside Plácido Domingo, conducted by Conlon, and also sang ‘Beppe’ in Pagliacci, ‘Spirit’/‘Sailor’ Dido and Aeneas, and ‘Léon’ in The Ghosts of Versailles, which won a 2017 Grammy Award for Best Opera Recording as a Domingo-Colburn-Stein Young Artist.
+Mr. Ryan made his company debut at LA Opera as ‘Gastone’ in La Traviata alongside Placido Domingo, conducted by Conlon, and also sang ‘Spirit’/‘Sailor’ Dido and Aeneas, ‘Léon’ in The Ghosts of Versailles, which won a 2017 Grammy Award for Best Opera Recording, ‘Kyros’ in Hercules vs. Vampires, ‘Monostatos’ in Die Zauberflöte, and Beppe in Pagliacci conducted by Domingo as a Domingo-Colburn-Stein Young Artist.

 Additional operatic engagements include ‘Cavaliere Belfiore’ in Rossini’s Il viaggio a Reims, and ‘Bardolfo’ in Verdi’s Falstaff as a Filene Young Artist at Wolf Trap Opera Company, ‘Tony’ in West Side Story, and ‘Léon’ in The Ghosts of Versailles at the Aspen Music Festival and School, ‘Mosca’ in John Musto’s Volpone, ‘Nerone’ in L’Incoronazione di Poppea, ‘Nanki-Poo’ in Sullivan’s Mikado, ‘Captain Macheath’ in The Beggar’s Opera, and the ‘Prince’ in Susa’s Transformations.